gx9702/UA-TypeRepository/Core/Part8/VariableTypes/ImageItemType/readme.md

 <!-- objecttype -->
 ## ImageItemType
+ImageItemType defines the general characteristics of an ImageItem which represents a matrix of values like an image, where the pixel position is given by X which is the column and Y the row.
+The value is the pixel intensity.
+ImageItemType is formally defined in Table 11.
 The representation of the ImageItemType VariableType in the address space is shown in the following table:

 |Name|Attribute|